-Welcome back to a very exciting term, with a brand new topic to Year 5: Extraordinary Earth.
+Welcome back to a very exciting term, with a brand new topic to Year 5: Be Extraordinary.

 Over the course of this term we will be covering a range of learning all about our Earth and the people that live on it.

-Within our PSHCE lessons we will be learning about Body Image, how the media alters images, how to love ourselves and be accepting of all body types.
+Within our PSCHE lessons. we will be learning about Body Image, how the media alters images, how to love ourselves and be accepting of all body types.

-The artist BANKSY will lead our Rebel Artist unit: looking at the differences between graffiti and street art, creating our own tags and using BANKSY as our inspiration to create our own prints.
+The artist BANKSY will lead our Rebel Artist unit: looking at the differences between graffiti and street art, creating our own tags and using BANKSY as our inspiration to create our own protest art work.

 In our History learning, we will be taking inspiration from our staff to look at people who have had an impact on our planet.